-- The patient can monitor their own pain and level of comfort - It must be performed slowly and with care - Make sure they are set up correctly in a safe and supported position i.e. in bed or in the wheelchair feet supported and nothing blocking their way such as the arm rests or troughs - All will involve the hand grasp technique interlocking fingers vs. hand grip follow therapist instructions - Overhead can be done in sitting and lying shoulder flexion.
-An alternative is in sitting and leaning forwards - Lateral Chop works on elbow flexion and shoulder adduction - Pro/Supination good to do with the forearm supported on a table for example - Kind of repeats the lateral chop - Elbow flexion - El
+The patient can monitor their own pain and level of comfort

+It must be performed slowly and with care

+Make sure they are set up correctly in a safe and supported position - i.e. in bed or in the wheelchair - feet supported and nothing blocking their way such as the arm rests or troughs

+All will involve the hand grasp technique - interlocking fingers vs. hand grip - follow therapist instructions

+Overhead can be done in sitting and lying - shoulder flexion.
+An alternative is in sitting and leaning forwards

+Lateral Chop works on elbow flexion and shoulder adduction

+Pro/Supination - good to do with the forearm supported - on a table for example

+Kind of repeats the lateral chop

+Elbow flexion

+El

-- Supine the patient should be central in the bed - Side lying move patient to side of bed AWAY from the one they will be facing to provide room for their arms - Specify small pillow /support underneath shoulder blade demonstrate - Do not place any objects up against the feet - Affected Side lying often find less tolerance for this position, may find painful check with therapist.
-Can just go with a f1/4 turn and gradually increase over time - In sitting prevent slouching or slumping make sure any devices cushions or UE supports are used and applied appropriately
+Supine the patient should be central in the bed

+Side lying - move patient to side of bed AWAY from the one they will be facing to provide room for their arms

+Specify small pillow /support underneath shoulder blade - demonstrate

+Do not place any objects up against the feet

+Affected Side lying - often find less tolerance for this position, may find painful - check with therapist.
+Can just go with a f1/4 turn and gradually increase over time

-Demonstrate each motion with resident in bed and in wheelchair.
+In sitting - prevent slouching or slumping - make sure any devices - cushions or UE supports are used and applied appropriately

+When the resident sits at the edge of the bed or chair, it is easier to avoid too much hip flexion with sit<->stand.

+It is best to have the resident PUSH up off the bed or chair to stand - next choice is the hand on the uninvolved side up on the walker and the involved hand on the bed or chair.
+Last choice with a confused patient is hands on the walker.

+Use one to two caregivers to assist with the transfers, depending upon the resident's; cognition level, pain level, strength, endurance, size, other medical conditions, etc.

+If 2 caregivers are needed, position one on each side of the resident.

+Give CLEAR, CONCISE instructions to the resident.
+You may have to demonstrate the technique first for some residents.

+AVOID letting the resident pivot with transfers as this increases the risk of hip dislocation.

-- Stronger side is allowed to do the work. - Resident can work on balance during the transfer. - Caregiver doesn't lose contact with the resident's weak knee. - No pulling on the arms thus no shoulder injury to the resident. - Both caregiver and resident squat together as a resident sits.
+Stronger side is allowed to do the work.

+Resident can work on balance during the transfer.

+Caregiver doesn't lose contact with the resident's weak knee.

+No pulling on the arms - thus no shoulder injury to the resident.

+Both caregiver and resident squat together as a resident sits.

-- Supine the patient should be central in the bed - Side lying move patient to side of bed AWAY from the one they will be facing to provide room for their arms - Specify small pillow /support underneath shoulder blade demonstrate - Do not place any objects up against the feet - Affected Side lying often find less tolerance for this position, may find painful - check with therapist.
-Can just go with a f1/4 turn and gradually increase over time - In sitting prevent slouching or slumping make sure any devices cushions or UE supports are used and applied appropriately
+Supine the patient should be central in the bed

+Side lying - move patient to side of bed AWAY from the one they will be facing to provide room for their arms

+Specify small pillow /support underneath shoulder blade - demonstrate

+Do not place any objects up against the feet

+Affected Side lying - often find less tolerance for this position, may find painful - check with therapist.
+Can just go with a f1/4 turn and gradually increase over time

+In sitting - prevent slouching or slumping - make sure any devices - cushions or UE supports are used and applied appropriately

-- Increased activity tolerance = increased distance ambulated or less time needed to walk a specific distance. - Improved gait pattern = better balance, improved stride/step length, straighter path and improved foot clearance.
+Increased activity tolerance = increased distance ambulated or less time needed to walk a specific distance.

+Improved gait pattern = better balance, improved stride/step length, straighter path and improved foot clearance.

-- Increased activity tolerance = increased distance ambulated or less time needed to walk a specific distance. - Improved gait pattern = better balance, improved stride/step length, straighter path and improved foot clearance.
+Increased activity tolerance = increased distance ambulated or less time needed to walk a specific distance.

+Improved gait pattern = better balance, improved stride/step length, straighter path and improved foot clearance.

-- Remember...always check with your Therapist or Charge Nurse before d/c of a program. - Always discuss any changes with your Therapist or Charge Nurse.
+Remember...always check with your Therapist or Charge Nurse before d/c of a program.
+Always discuss any changes with your Therapist or Charge Nurse.